lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 #### Description
-This keyword controls the split matrices in nblocks blocks and distribute them G-vectors or frequencies over processes.
+This keyword controls the split matrices in blocks and distributes them G-vectors or frequencies over processes.

 #### Default
 4